-Cloud Manager can automate the deployment of NetApp Trident on Kubernetes clusters so you can use Cloud Volumes ONTAP as persistent storage for containers.
+Cloud Manager can automate the deployment of NetApp Trident on Kubernetes clusters so you can use ONTAP as persistent storage for containers.
 This works with Cloud Volumes ONTAP and on-prem ONTAP clusters.

 If you deploy Kubernetes clusters using the NetApp Kubernetes Service, Cloud Manager can automatically discover the clusters from your NetApp Cloud Central account.
 If that’s the case, skip the first two steps and start with step 3.